Afghanistan: Final US planes leave Kabul after two decades of war | DW | 30.08.2021

 The final United States evacuation planes left Afghanistan on Monday, US officials confirmed.

 It marks the final departure of its troops from the country after almost 20 years of war.
-The final planes took off one minute before midnight in Kabul.
+The final planes took off one minute before midnight in Kabul, carrying the last US troops to leave the country.

 "I'm here to announce the completion of our withdrawal from Afghanistan, and the end of the military mission to evacuate American citizens," Central Command Commander General Frank McKenzie said.